toufiq4531/Uni_Companion/README.md

 facilitating efficient recruitment.
 - Streamlined Recruitment: Identify and engage with suitable candidates with ease through the platform's intuitive interface.
-Overall, our project serves as a digital hub that fosters connections and facilitates daily life in Dhaka, demonstrating the power of technology to bring people together and enhance convenience.
+Overall, the project serves as a digital hub that fosters connections and facilitates daily life in Dhaka, demonstrating the power of technology to bring people together and enhance convenience.